 Suddenly, Xuanwumon's eyes opened again, and the glowing particles disappeared with a bright flash.
 "It is done!" both heads declared loudly.

 As Arukenimon's fangs cracked into Silphymon's visor, Izzy and Mimi wasted no time running for the pillars.
-The two Crests rose into the air, restored to their original trapezoidal shapes, and floated down into the palms of their owners.
+The two Crests rose into the air, restored to their original trapezoidal shapes, and floated into the palms of their owners.
 Mimi clutched the Crest of Purity tightly to her chest, feeing its welcome warm glow, then gave Izzy a determined look.
 "Now it's our turn!" she said.
 "Togemon!"

 Izzy nodded.
 "Kabuterimon!" he shouted, holding up the purple emblem.